krb5/krb5/doc/admin/database.rst

 size.
 A process on each replica KDC connects to a service on the master KDC (currently implemented in the :ref:`kadmind(8)` server) and periodically requests the changes that have been made since the last check.
 By default, this check is done every two minutes.
-If the database has just been modified in the previous several seconds (currently the threshold is hard-coded at 10 seconds), the replica will not retrieve updates, but instead will pause and try again soon after.
-This reduces the likelihood that incremental update queries will cause delays for an administrator trying to make a bunch of changes to the database at the same time.

 Incremental propagation uses the following entries in the per-realm data in the KDC config file (See :ref:`kdc.conf(5)`):